Extraction of the self energy and Eliashberg function from angle resolved photoemission spectroscopy using the xARPES code: Introduction

 The Eliashberg function is accessible through experimental techniques, including optical-conductivity experiments~\cite{marsiglio:1999}, electron tunneling~\cite{mcmillan:1965}, Landau level spectroscopy~\cite{zeljkovic:2015}, and angle-resolved photoemission spectroscopy (ARPES)~\cite{damascelli:2003}.
 However, optical-conductivity experiments and electron tunneling only provide access to the isotropic Eliashberg function, making ARPES the experimental method of choice for accessing anisotropic EPC.
 In an ARPES experiment, photoelectrons are ejected out of a material via the photoelectric effect~\cite{einstein:1905}, after which their kinetic energies and emission angles are detected~\cite{moser:2017}.
 The kinetic energy is then related to the electronic binding energy and the angle to the momentum, via conservation equations~\cite{moser:2017}.
 Recent progress has made the spin degree of freedom also accessible via high-accuracy spin-ARPES~\cite{tusche:2011, dil:2019}.
 The effect of anisotropic EPC on an electron in the $n^{\mathrm{th}}$ band at wavevector $\vec{k}$ is described by a complex quantity known as the electron self-energy $\Sigma_{n}(E, \vec{k}) = \Sigma_{n}^{\prime}(E, \vec{k})+\ci\Sigma_{n}^{\prime\prime}(E, \vec{k})$~\cite{mahan:2000} where $\Sigma_{n}$ is an abbreviation for the band-diagonal $\Sigma_{nn}$~\cite{giustino:2017}.
-The real part $\Sigma_{n}^{\prime}(E, \vec{k})$ renormalizes the eigenenergy of an electron from the non-interacting dispersion $\varepsilon_n(\vec{k})$ into $E_n(\vec{k})=\varepsilon_n(\vec{k}) + \Sigma_{n}^{\prime}(E_n(\vec{k}), \vec{k})$, whereas the imaginary part $\Sigma_{n}^{\prime\prime}(E, \vec{k})$ is related to the quasiparticle lifetime $\tau_n(\vec{k})$ via $\hbar/\tau_n(\vec{k})=-2 \Sigma_{n}^{\prime\prime}(E_n(\vec{k}),\vec{k})$~\cite{grimvall:1981}, where $\hbar$ is the reduced Planck constant.
+The real part $\Sigma_{n}^{\prime}(E, \vec{k})$ renormalizes the eigenenergy of an electron from the non-interacting dispersion $\varepsilon_n(\vec{k})$ into $E_n(\vec{k})=\varepsilon_n(\vec{k}) + \Sigma_{n}^{\prime}(E_n(\vec{k}), \vec{k})$, whereas the imaginary part $\Sigma_{n}^{\prime\prime}(E, \mathbf{k})$ defines a lifetime $\tau_n(\mathbf{k})$ via $\hbar/\tau_n(\mathbf{k})=-2 \Sigma_{n}^{\prime\prime}(E_n(\mathbf{k}),\mathbf{k})$~\cite{grimvall:1981}, where $\hbar$ is the reduced Planck constant, which after energy renormalization gives the quasiparticle lifetime.
 The self-energy and non-interacting dispersion enter into the electronic spectral function $A_{n}(E, \vec{k})$~\cite{abrikosov:1964}, which can be interpreted as a momentum- and band-resolved density of states (DOS).